heptarch/heptarch.github.io/drafts/entropy.md

 is the surprisal of the partition itself, with the binomial based on the number of ways of splitting up the string $w$ ($\vert w\vert - 1$ spaces to put $\vert I\vert - 1$ subword dividers) over the total number of ways, $2^{\vert w\vert - 1}$.
 We use the minimum over these because the attacker can choose the partition and get access to the corresponding chunking.

 We call this the *minimum cost parse*, and compute it via dynamic programming.
-The basic idea
+The basic idea is that we can greedily solve

 <pre><code>
 def min_cost_parse(w):